viczhong/clientForSpotifyTTP/README.md

 Client in Swift 3 format.

-Heroku server for the challenge is found here: https://serverforspotify.herokuapp.com/people
+My heroku server for the challenge is found here: https://serverforspotify.herokuapp.com/people

 ---